Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 ![game boy camera flashable](Images/Mini_camera_shell.png)

 Short version (made after breaking the neck of a long version, soldering an horizontal JST connector and going with the definitive capacitor set given in the BOM) installed inside the [Camera+ Mini shell](https://ko-fi.com/s/a4d7bd649a).
 That's a beautiful and handy mod to use, I highly recommend.
+It feels solid and does not wobble with heavy lenses.

 ![](Images/Image_example.png)